-As-used in this chapter, unless the context otherwise requires, the following words and terms shallhave the meaning ascribed to them:
+As used in this chapter, unless the context otherwise requires, the following words and terms shall-have the meaning ascribed to them:

-(b) Airport Hazard.
-"Airport hazard" means any structure or tree or use of land which obstructs the airspace for the flight of aircraft in landing or taking off from any airport or is otherwise hazardous to such landing or taking off of aircraft.

-(c) Airport Hazard Area.
-"Airport-hazard-area" means any area of land-or water upon which anairport might be established if not prevented as provided in this chapter.
-The zones described in thischapter are hereby designated as the airport hazard areas of all airports subject to the provisions ofthis chapter.

-(d) Nonconforming-Use.
-"Nonconforming use" means any structure, tree or use of land which doesnot conform to a regulation prescribed in this chapter or any amendment thereto as of the effectivedate of such regulations.

-(e) Structure.
-"Structure" means any object constructed or installed by man, including but not limited to buildings, towers, smokestacks, mill burners and overhead transmission-lines.

-(f) Tree.
-"Tree" means any object of natural growth.

-(g) Landing Area.
-"Landing area" means the area of an airport used for the landing, taking off ortaxiing of aircraft, consisting of the areas more particularly described in other sections of this chapter. (h) Approach Surface.
-"Approach surface" means the inclined plane located directly above the approach area.
-The dimensions of the approach surface are measured horizontally.
+- (a) Airport.
+"Airport" means any publicly owned or administered airport. - (b) Airport Hazard.
+"Airport hazard" means any structure or tree or use of land which obstructs the airspace for the flight of aircraft in landing or taking off from any airport or is otherwise hazardous to such landing or taking off of aircraft. - (c) Airport Hazard Area.
+"Airport hazard area" means any area of land or water upon which an airport might be established if not prevented as provided in this chapter.
+The zones described in this chapter are hereby designated as the airport hazard areas of all airports subject to the provisions of this chapter. - (d) Nonconforming Use.
+"Nonconforming use" means any structure, tree or use of land which does not conform to a regulation prescribed in this chapter or any amendment thereto as of the effective date of such regulations. - (e) Structure.
+"Structure" means any object constructed or installed by man, including but not limited to buildings, towers, smokestacks, mill burners and overhead transmission lines. - (f) Tree.
+"Tree" means any object of natural growth. - (g) Landing Area.
+"Landing area" means the area of an airport used for the landing, taking off or taxiing of aircraft, consisting of the areas more particularly described in other sections of this chapter.